YangLu1031/cloud-builders/Beta/dotnet/README.md

 # dotnet

-This `dotnet` builder is based on the `microsoft/dotnet:sdk` image supplied by Microsoft at https://hub.docker.com/_/microsoft-dotnet-core.
+This `dotnet` build step is based on the `microsoft/dotnet:sdk` image supplied by Microsoft at https://hub.docker.com/_/microsoft-dotnet-core.

 Microsoft additionally supports multiple tagged versions as well as additional